tsackton/taelgarverse/docs/events/1700s/1719/10/second-spider-attack-on-tavoise.md

 In the predawn, five spiders (one large one and four dog-sized ones) crept into the hamlet on webs flung from the eaves of the forest.
 Each spider swung into a house at about the same time and quickly murdered the inhabitants of the houses they had attacked.

-One group of families fled west through the eaves of the [Wood](<../../../../gazetteer/greater-sembara/sembara/barony-of-aveil/cleenseau-region/cleenseau-wood.md>) and made it to Clenseau about two hours after the attack.
+One group of families lead by [Hugh Darrow](<../../../../people/sembarans/hugh-darrow.md>) fled west through the eaves of the [Wood](<../../../../gazetteer/greater-sembara/sembara/barony-of-aveil/cleenseau-region/cleenseau-wood.md>) and made it to Clenseau about two hours after the attack.
 They were quick to leave, and reported that [Perrin](<../../../../people/sembarans/perrin-voclain.md>) was originally with them, but they waved him back into the village to help the others.

 A second group of families was pinned down by the spiders, and only escaped after [Perrin](<../../../../people/sembarans/perrin-voclain.md>) and three other villagers killed the largest spider and one of the smaller ones.
 This group fled east to [Valit](<../../../../gazetteer/greater-sembara/sembara/barony-of-aveil/cleenseau-region/valit.md>) as the remaining three spiders each dragged a body into [the Wood](<../../../../gazetteer/greater-sembara/sembara/barony-of-aveil/cleenseau-region/cleenseau-wood.md>).